 The Embassy of Jamaica, Tokyo was opened on February 17, 1992, with the first resident Ambassador being His Excellency Mr. Derrick Heaven.
 The second resident Ambassador was His Excellency Dr. Earl Carr.

 The Minister of Foreign Affairs and Foreign Trade of Jamaica is Senator the Honourable Arnold J. Nicholson, Q.C., appointed on 6th January 2012.

-The current Ambassador of Jamaica to Japan is Her Excellency Ms. Claudia Cecile Barnes.
+The current Ambassador of Jamaica to Japan is His Excellency Mr. C.P.
+Ricardo Allicock.

 The Honorary Consulate of Jamaica in Kobe, Japan was opened on June 10, 1996 and is headed by Mr. Tatsushi Ueshima, President of UCC Ueshima Coffee Company Limited and Chairman of the Association of Japanese Importers of Jamaican Coffee.
 In 17th October 2011, Mr. Ueshima was conferred with the Order of Distinction in the rank of Commander, a national honor which he received from the Governor General of Jamaica.

 Mr. Takeo Hiranuma, senior member of the House of Representatives of Japan, is the Chairman of the Japan/Jamaica Parliamentary Friendship League.

 The first Japanese resident Ambassador in Kingston was appointed in March 1995.
 Previously, the Ambassador of Japan accredited to Jamaica resided in the Dominican Republic.

 The current Ambassador of Japan to Jamaica is His Excellency Mr. Masanori Nakano.